Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 ## Dependencies

 Install [PathPlanPrinter](https://github.com/R012/PathPlanPrinter), which depends on the libraries numpy and PIL or Pillow.
-Read the README.md file in the project's root folder for instructions about the usage and how to donwload a project from GitHub.
+Read the README.md file in the project's root folder for instructions about the usage and how to download it from GitHub.

 ## Practical assignment